ken777888999/fengshuiplanner/README.md

 Backend service for the Feng Shui Bedroom Analysis application.
 This service:

 1. Receives bedroom layout data from WordPress frontend
-2. Analyzes the layout using Feng Shui principles and the Gemini Pro AI model
+2. Analyzes the layout using Feng Shui principles and the Qwen-Plus-Latest AI model
 3. Returns comprehensive analysis reports with paid/free content differentiation
 4. Integrates with WooCommerce for payment verification